Deus Invictus: History

 After initial completion of engineering, it was then decided by the band to send the unfinished recording down for mixing/mastering by well-known death metal frontman Erik Rutan's (Hate Eternal/Morbid Angel) Mana Recording Studios, located in St. Petersburg, FL.
 The album was officially finished/released in September 2010 worldwide to many positive reviews, being made available on many popular online merchant websites including Nuclear Blast America, Relapse Records Online, CDBaby, iTunes, and the like.
 Many people made comment on Deus Invictus' somewhat "newer" and more "cohesive" sound together, and as a band abroad in the progressive death metal genre.
-Most notable on the many international music reviews of "Staged in Awaiting" was the fact that critics were at first, both shocked and confused by its musical arrangements stylistically.
+Most notable on the many international music reviews of "Staged in Awaiting" was that critics were at first, both shocked and confused by its musical arrangements stylistically.
 It was cited by many that the genre-crossing performance on the album were both jarring, yet strangely cohesive; both blindingly chaotic, yet retaining a nearly symphonic edge of cacophony amongst instruments and vocals.
 With 4 vocalists performing their renditions across all tracks, and mainly at a moment's notice, this new invention of progressive-metal-bent-death seemed to be classified all its own.

 Deus Invictus played two shows following the release of Staged in Awaiting internationally.
 It was after said shows that a founding member, Jay Sexton, decided to part ways with the band.
 After more than a year further into writing the next album, with personal lives beckoning attention into what would normally be reserved for playing shows and touring, the band, as it were, decided to take a hiatus.

 Carter began putting together a record for his solo project, entitled Darkening, which would realize Jeff’s full creative potential as a composer, producer and engineer.
 On this album, indefinitely titled Augur, Jeff sought Mike "Prophet" Brookes, known from the Florida-based band Monotheist to track two songs on guitar.
 Additionally sought was guitarist and Deus Invictus bandmate Nich Shacklette, who would assist to track six of the remaining songs Carter had written for guitars on "Augur".

 Augur was released on July 7, 2015.

 Also in 2015…..the hiatus is over….and Deus Invictus is returning.